tethysplatform/tethys/docs/tethys_sdk/layouts/map_layout.rst

 .. caution::

-    The Feature Selection Property Popup feature and the Map Clicks Popup feature cannot not be used together.
+    The Feature Selection Property Popup feature and the :ref:`map_layout_map_clicks_popups`feature cannot not be used together.
 When both are enabled, neither popup is displayed.

 .. _map_layout_popup_javascript_api: